 Pet groomers are typically required to have 1-3 years of grooming experience.
 Entry-level careers are available for beginning groomers who have one year of experience through an apprenticeship.
 Some employers may also provide on-the-job training programs for newly hired groomers with minimal professional experience.

 Licenses and Certifications

+There are no licensing requirements for pet groomers.
+The National Dog Grooming Association of America (NDGAA) offers voluntary certification that demonstrates overall proficiency in dog grooming, maintenance, and animal safety.
 The NDGAA certification is available for both members and non-members of NDGAA.
-Groomers must participate in a training workshop, demonstrate practical grooming skills and pass two exams to obtain certification.
+Groomers must participate in a training workshop, demonstrate practical grooming skills, and pass two exams to obtain certification.
 To pass the practical skills section of the certification program, groomers must bring a dog and their own grooming supplies to a designated NDGAA grooming center.
 The organization provides study materials and test-taking information.